 We have also used TSA Pre-Check and it was much easier not have to remove our shoes and jackets.
 Although we have read online reports of TSA Pre-Check lines sometimes being longer than the regular lines, we found the TSA Pre-Check lines to be shorter.

 Whether the $100 fee and time spent applying for Global Entry is worth it, depends on how often you travel and how much you value the convenience of expedited entry at passport control and expedited security.
 We found Global Entry worth the time and expense.
 The only negative is that you are paying for a convenience that is sometimes given to travelers for free.
 For example, when we entered the US with someone that did not have Global Entry, he was able to use a kiosk and get through passport control quickly as well.
 These were different kiosks than the Global Entry kiosks but apparently almost as fast.

 Please note that Global Entry benefits are also part of NEXUS and SENTRI, two other trusted traveler programs similar to Global Entry.
 For some people, applying for NEXUS or SENTRI in order to get Global Entry and TSA Pre might make more sense than applying for Global Entry.
 (See related post: How to Get TSA PreCheck: A Guide on How Best to Apply).

-Has anyone else received Global Entry?
-Let us know your experience in the comments below.
+Has anyone else applied for Global Entry?
+Let us know your experience with the Global Entry interview and application process in the comments below.